groupme/bot-tutorial-nodejs/README.md

     this.res.end();
     }
    ```
+   [x] should be where what you called your regex variable, and [y] will be what you want the bot to say in chat.

    Paste this code after the curly brackets of the last command, but before the code that looks like:
    ```
    else {